 Finally, if you have time to stop and indulge in a cultural treat, stop at the National Theatre and attend one of the shows on the programme.

-Things to see and do in New Town
+Things to Do in New Town

 - Try some local Czech food on Wenceslas Square